On Campus Advertising Made Easy: Directly Reaching the Next Generation

 Successful Brand Examples

-Smart brands are finding creative ways to connect with students without coming across as pushy or out of touch.
-Their success comes from meeting students where they are—both physically and mentally.
+Brands are finding creative ways to connect with students without coming across as pushy or out of touch.
+Their success comes from meeting students where they are, physically and mentally.

 The most successful campus campaigns create personal connections between students and brands.
 They focus on face-to-face interactions that feel authentic.